texonica/company-dashboard/memory-bank/roadmap.md

 3. Creating the Google Gemini integration for AI-powered features
 4. Designing the CSV import functionality for Xolo financial data
 5. Enhancing the project display with improved data visualization
+6. Implementing duplicate call detection in the CRM to track unique contacts from UW/Underwriting

 ## Implementation Discussions